mikesperber/oop-2024/README.md

-# DDD and FP Can't Be Friends, Yet
+# OOP and FP Can't Be Friends, Yet

 ## Java-Code